 Question: Hi – I notice you say that satan is still being held in heaven by angel Michael, how does that compare to Christ’s words when He said He SAW satan fall from heaven like lightning?
 It must have happened earlier then than the END time?
 Please, I’d like to hear some on this matter.
 Thank you

-For example, we know Satan was literally in the Garden of Eden and then in Job 1:7; 2:2 we are told Satan went,
+For example, we know Satan was literally in the Garden of Eden.
+Then in Job 1:7; 2:2 we learn Satan went,

 “To and fro in the earth, and from walking up and down in it“